jenkinsci/git-bisect-plugin/README.md

 -   Be able to determine for each commit whether it's broken or not - in a **single jenkins** job
     -   If your build is separated to two projects - build & test, you can use a pipeline and use that pipeline as a single build
--   Use Git SCM, or be able to run arbitrary git commands in the workspace
+-   Use Git SCM or be able to run arbitrary git commands in the workspace

 ## How to use this plugin